DevoInc/python-ds-connector/README.md

 The `end_point` for the US is `'https://apiv2-us.devo.com/search/query'` and for the EU is `'https://apiv2-eu.devo.com/search/query'`

+###### Additional Arguments

+`user` and `app_name` can be specified optionally.
+If supplied, these values are added to the query pragma and can be used to trach who or what process is running a query

+The devodsconnector Reader supports all of the additional configuration supported by the `Client` and `ClientConfig` from the [Devo Python SDK](https://github.com/DevoInc/python-sdk/blob/master/docs/api/api.md)

 #### Methods

 `Reader.query(linq_query, start, stop=None, output='dict', ts_format='datetime')`